Are masks required while on campus this spring?

 What are Samford’s protocols for quarantine and isolation?

-Samford’s isolation and quarantine protocols align with CDC guidance.
-As of July, 2021 these protocols include:
+Samford’s isolation and quarantine* protocols align with CDC Guidance.
+These protocols include:

 - Anyone displaying symptoms of COVID-19, regardless of vaccination status, is required to quarantine away from other persons and seek a COVID-19 test from a healthcare provider.
 No one is allowed to return to campus without a negative PCR test result and having remained free of any symptoms for a minimum of 24 hours prior to return.
 If you live in an on-campus residence hall, you should remain in your room and avoid contact with all residents while you await a test or result.